-I was invited to a presentation/reception at the Television Academy in Burbank, California, hosted by The Food Network.
-The guest speakers were Guy Fieri, of Diners, Drive-Ins, and Dives, (Triple D) and Bob Tuschman, the CEO of The Food Network.
-I’ve seen Diners, Drive-Ins and Dives several times and thought Guy was cool, but after seeing him in person I’m in love!
+We attended a TV Academy event, hosted by The Food Network.
+The guest speakers were Guy Fieri, of Diners, Drive-Ins, and Dives, (Hulu) and Bob Tuschman, the CEO of The Food Network.
+I’ve seen Diners, Drive-Ins, and Dives several times and thought Guy was cool, but after seeing him in person I’m in love!

 Guy is such an authentic, caring individual.
 You may not guess it just looking at him with his spiked hair and tattoos, but he’s a dedicated family man with a passion for helping people.
 He always strives to be positive.
 In 2010, he founded a non-profit foundation called CDK – Cooking with Kids.
 Its mission is to teach kids to cook, educate them on how to eat nutritious food, and encourage them to live a healthy lifestyle.